Choctaw Nation of Oklahoma: Government Treaties

+Foreign Relations

+The Choctaw supported Ireland by donating money during the Great Irish Famine of 1847.
+The two nations have maintained relations ever since.
+In 2018 Irish Taoiseach (Prime Minister) Leo Varadkar announced the Choctaw-Ireland Scholarship Programme – an opportunity for Choctaw students to study in Ireland.
+The program was launched "in recognition of the act of generosity and humanitarianism shown by the Choctaw Nation of Oklahoma towards the people of Ireland during the Great Famine of the mid-Nineteenth Century, and to foster and deepen the ties between the two nations today".
+The programme is available for postgraduate students, and those studying at University College Cork; within the disciplines of Art, Social Sciences or Celtic Studies.

+In 2015 a sculpture known as Kindred Spirits was erected in the town of Midleton, County Cork, Ireland to commemorate the Choctaw Nation's donation.
+A delegation of 20 citizens of the Choctaw Nation attended the opening ceremony along with the County Mayor of Cork.
+In 2024 a companion sculpture Sacred Hearts was unveiled in Tuskahoma to commemorate Choctaw-Irish relations.

 Economy

-The Choctaw Nation's annual tribal economic impact in 2010 was over $822,280,105.
-The tribe employs nearly 8,500 people worldwide; 2,000 of those work in Bryan County, Oklahoma.
-The Choctaw Nation is also the largest single employer in Durant.
-The nation's payroll is about $260 million per year, with total revenues from tribal businesses and governmental entities topping $1 billion.
+The Choctaw Nation's economic impact in 2022 was over $2.51 billion.
+The nation employs around 12,000 people, of which 4,200 of those work in Durant, the city's largest single employer.
+Wages and benefits expenditures were over $838 million, with total revenues from tribal businesses and governmental entities was expected to be $2.45 billion in fiscal year 2023.

 The nation has contributed to raising Bryan County's per capita income to about $24,000.
 The Choctaw Nation has helped build water systems and towers, roads and other infrastructure, and has contributed to additional fire stations, EMS units and law enforcement needs that have accompanied economic growth.

 The Choctaw Nation operates several types of businesses.
 It has seven casinos, 14 tribal smoke shops, 13 truck stops, and two Chili's franchises in Atoka and Poteau.
 It also owns a printing operation, a corporate drug testing service, hospice care, a metal fabrication and manufacturing business, a document backup and archiving business, and a management services company that provides staffing at military bases, embassies and other sites, among other enterprises.
+McAlester had long been the largest city in the nation, as well its primary business center and economic anchor.
+However, it was surpassed in population by Durant at the 2020 United States census.